Amy Talluto

 24 x 22 x 16 inches

 These are turbulent times, however, marked by anxiety and uncertainty.
 The promise of progress is now viewed with much skepticism and people again recognize the inevitability of cycles, and of growth and decay.
 Moreover, landscape art has a history of flourishing in countries during periods of intense colonialism.
-This proved true in China, Japan, and Rome many centuries past, and, within the last five hundred years, in Holland, France, Britain and the United States.
-Perhaps today, as wars wage on, nuclear weapons again proliferate and global, corporate colonialism is the name of the game, artists are returning to the Sublime landscape, to depictions of an ambivalent world that delights and inspires as surely as it destroys and awes.
+This proved true in China, Japan, and Rome many centuries past, and, within the last five hundred years, in Holland, France, Britain, and the United States.
+Perhaps today, as wars wage on, as nuclear weapons again proliferate, and as global, corporate colonialism becomes the zeitgeist, artists are returning to sublime landscape, to depictions of an ambivalent world that delights and inspires as surely as it destroys and awes.

 "You lose yourself in boundless spaces, your whole being experiences a silent cleansing and clarification, your I vanishes, you are nothing, God is everything."
-That was written by Carl Gustav Carus in his 1824 "Nine Letters on Landscape Painting."
-Oh, how the pendulum swings!
+That was written by Carl Gustav Carus, in his 1824 "Nine Letters on Landscape Painting."
+How the pendulum swings!

 (1) Malcolm Andrews, Landscape and Western Art, Oxford University Press, 1999